Sree-Yeturi/hello-world/README.md

 # hello-world
 My first repo (stepping stones)
-Aren't we all this just for some good food.
+Aren't we all doing this just for some good food.